 Annie Leibovitz “At Work” – I included this to represent that I am always learning new things.
 I’ve got a very strong appetite for discovering new techniques and skills, and I encourage you to approach your work in the same way!

 So there you go!
-I hope this information has been helpful for you.
+I hope this information has been helpful to you.
 If you have any questions, feel free to connect with me.